brishi28/TermProject/README.md

 To install the cozmo SDK use: http://cozmosdk.anki.com/docs/initial.html

-For remote controll and Flask interfacing with Python3 installed run:
+For remote control and Flask interfacing with Python3 installed run:

 pip3 install flask
-pip3 install Pillow
-pip3 install requests